bcgov/digital-trust-toolkit/credentials/credential-bc-mines-act-permit.md

 ## 1.4 Governing Authority

 The Chief Permitting Officer (CPO) is the governing authority responsible for this Governance Framework (GF).
 The Cheif Permitting Officer is defined in section 8.2 of the [the Mines Act](https://www.bclaws.gov.bc.ca/civix/document/id/complete/statreg/96293_01#section8.2).
-The chief permitting officer may delegate in writing to an inspector any of the powers conferred on the chief permitting officer under this Act.
+The CPO may delegate in writing to an inspector any of the powers conferred on the CPO under this Act.

 ## 1.5.
 Administering Authority